vbrunell/twitterbot/README.md

 # Running the bot

-First, sign up for the necessary keys to access the APIs and Twitter.
+First, sign up for the necessary keys to access the APIs and Twitter and add those keys to the Python scripts.

 Next, simply open a terminal, navigate to the Python scripts, and type: